teresa-m/training-material/topics/community/tutorials/community-tool-table/tutorial.md

 ---
 layout: tutorial_hands_on
-title: Creation of an interactive Galaxy tools table for your community
+title: Creation of resources listing all the tools and their metadata relevant to your community
 level: Introductory
 redirect_from:
 - /topics/dev/tutorials/community-tool-table/tutorial